sinne24/EventTrackerProject/README.md

 implementing I would have saved myself hours of headache chasing around a bug that didn't exist.

+#### Week 2
+- Manage Your Expectations: This week I was only able to accomplish the create and retrieve functionalities of CRUD, and they're not elegant at that.
+I have been balancing continuing my degree simultaneously with Skill Distillery the last several weeks, which is not advised.
+Personal circumstances left me without a choice.
+Until now, I have been able to juggle it all.
+This weekend I failed.
+Between two writing assignments, two programs, a final exam and the SD program something had to give, and unfortunately it was my performance on this project this week.
+I thought I had it in the bag, and gave myself until 2pm on Saturday to complete it in its entirety.
+I failed miserably, but had to move on.
+This weekend was a hard lesson in managing my own expectations, and learning to better deconflict between commitments.

 ### Future Updates
+#### Week 1
 - Fight Controller CRUD mapping to begin logging scenarios.
 - Add images to database fighters
 - Build out more niche universes
 - Format into mobile app compatible UI, to be able to update log in real time.

+#### Week 2
+- add the Update and Delete CRUD operations from the front end.

 ### Endpoints
 - When creating a new fighter, their universe and power bracket cannot be null.